Edina High School Profile

 Science Reasoning %

 Note: According to ACT, the percentage of Edina students ready for college level course work was twice as high as the typical Minnesota High School graduate.

-Note: Edina High School administered in May 2017, almost twice as many AP exams as any other high school in the state of Minnesota.
+Note: Edina High School administered in May 2020 almost twice as many AP exams as any other high school in the state.

 Advanced Placement Scholars

 2020 School Year

 # of Students